Brotherly love? Not so much between Nolas during NLCS - WHIZ News

 Austin was a typical big brother, never letting his little brother win at anything they played.
 Aaron tagged along to all of Austin’s football, basketball and baseball games.

-The Nola brothers face off for the third time in their big league careers on Wednesday.
-Aaron is set to pitch for the Philadelphia Phillies in the NL Championship Series.
-One of the batters the 29-year-old right-handed ace will face is his 32-year-old brother, San Diego Padres catcher Austin Nola.
+The Nola brothers faced off for the third time in their big league careers on Wednesday.
+Aaron was on the mound for the Philadelphia Phillies in the NL Championship Series.
+One of the batters the 29-year-old right-hander faced was his 32-year-old brother, San Diego Padres catcher Austin Nola.

 “I know his stuff very well,” Austin said.
 “We talk a lot about pitching.
 I use a lot of his knowledge and wisdom to teach me.”

+Austin grounded out in his first at-bat against Aaron, then hit an RBI single off him in the fifth.
+That’s when the Padres rallied with five runs — four off Aaron — to take a 7-4 lead on their way to an 8-5 victory.

+The best-of-seven series is tied 1-1 heading to Philadelphia for three games starting Friday.

-The Nolas will be the sixth set of brothers to play against each other in the postseason, and first since Baltimore’s Roberto and Cleveland’s Sandy Alomar Jr. in the 1997 AL Championship Series.
+The Nolas were the sixth set of brothers to play against each other in the postseason, and first since Baltimore’s Roberto and Cleveland’s Sandy Alomar Jr. in the 1997 AL Championship Series.
+It was the first sibling pitcher-batter matchup in postseason history.

 “It’s pretty neat,” Aaron said.
 “We’re going to enjoy this moment and soak it in because we don’t know when it’ll ever happen again.”